Lost City Angels: Line-up changes

 In April 2006, Ragona and Bacon departed the band and were replaced by Chris Sweeney, formerly of The Dead Pets, on vocals and a new lead guitarist known only as Mr. X. They continued to tour in support of the Broken World album, opening for bands such as Social Distortion.
 Demo tracks were recorded for a third album but the band seemed to unceremoniously break up in 2007 and a result, the album was never completed.

 On February 14, 2008, the line-up of Indingaro, Ragona, Bacon, Shaw & Duggan reunited for a reunion show at The Middle East in Cambridge, Massachusetts.

 On December 28, 2014, Lost City Angels opened for Andrew W.K and the Mighty Mighty Bosstones for the 17th Hometown Throwdown at the House of Blues.

-Ragona is now a member of The Murder Mile and after several reunion shows with Spring Heeled Jack, reformed the band.
-Bacon returned to working with Pilfers again while also playing with Die Kinder and Apache Stone.
+Ragona began playing with a new band named The Murder Mile and after several reunion shows with Spring Heeled Jack, reformed the band.
+Bacon returned to working with Pilfers while also playing with Die Kinder and Apache Stone.
 Besides starting his own band, Nick and the Adversaries, Bacon also joined the reunited Spring Heeled Jack as a keyboard player.
 Bacon has also done some minor acting work, appearing in "Music and Lyrics" as well as with Apache Stone in the Rescue Me television series.
 Drew Indingaro formed the short-lived New Alibis and Cradle To The Grave, and is currently playing in Diablogato, formed in 2015.
 Duggan went on to form Boston rock super group (with members of The New Alibis) The Men, and he also became a master Mason.
-Shaw continued in the field of music management and manages Oceanside CA's indie rock band The Drowning Men and is the tour manager of The Mighty Mighty Bosstones.
+Shaw continued in the field of music management and manages Oceanside CA's indie rock band The Drowning Men and was the tour manager of The Mighty Mighty Bosstones.